Helping Florida Residents Obtain Compensation for Spinal Injuries

 After an accident, the physical, emotional, and financial toll that a spinal cord injury can have on a victim and their family is incalculable.
 A spinal cord injury is often permanent and forces a victim to change the way they live their life.
 Because many spinal cord injury victims require at-home care, oftentimes their family members will have to adjust their lifestyles in order to care for them.
 All of these costs can be monumental, but if you were injured by a negligent individual or entity, you may be able to recover these damages by filing a personal injury claim with the help of Ginnis & Krathen, P.A.

-When you work with our Fort Lauderdale spinal cord injury attorneys, you can expect to receive a high level of personalized care and respect that comes with a prestigious and trusted law firm.
+When you work with our spinal cord injury attorneys in Fort Lauderdale, you can expect to receive a high level of personalized care and respect that comes with a prestigious and trusted law firm.
 We can walk you through the claims process and handle the details of your case so you can concentrate on healing, whether you’re at home or in the hospital.
 Don’t hesitate to reach out to us after you’ve been injured, whether in a car accident or after a slip and fall.

 What Comprises the Spinal Cord?